 PCT is an enabling platform technology based on a physical process that had not previously been used to control bio-molecular interactions.
-PCT uses internally developed instrumentation that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as proteins, DNA, RNA, lipids and small molecules.
-Our laboratory instrument family, the Barocycler®, and our internally developed consumables product line, which include our unique MicroTubes, MicroCaps, MicroPestles, BaroFlex and PULSE® (Pressure Used to Lyse Samples for Extraction) Tubes, and application specific kits (containing consumable products and reagents), together make up our PCT Sample Preparation System (the "PCT SPS").
+PCT uses unique instrumentation that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as proteins, DNA, RNA, lipids and small molecules.
+Our laboratory instrument family, the Barocycler®, and our proprietary consumables product line, which include our unique MicroTubes, MicroCaps, MicroPestles, and PULSE® (Pressure Used to Lyse Samples for Extraction) Tubes, and application specific kits (containing consumable products and reagents), together make up our PCT Sample Preparation System (the "PCT SPS").

 In 2015, together with an investment bank, we formed a subsidiary called Pressure BioSciences Europe ("PBI Europe") in Poland.
-We have 49% ownership interest with the investment bank retaining 51%.
-Throughout 2018, PBI Europe did not have any operating activities and we cannot reasonably predict when operations will commence.
-Therefore, we don't have control of the subsidiary and did not consolidate them in our financial statements.
+We have 49% non-controlling ownership interest with the investment bank retaining 51%.
+Throughout 2019, PBI Europe did not have any operating activities and we cannot reasonably predict when operations will commence.